merenlab/merenlab.org/tutorials/infant-gut/index.md

 rm module_names.txt module_class.txt
 ```

-Throughout these steps we essentially have used the program `sqlite3` and some terminal magic for a bit of text manipulation to generate a tab-delimited file from anvi'o modules database that looks like this:
+Throughout these steps we essentially have used the program `sqlite3` and some terminal magic for a bit of text manipulation to generate a tab-delimited file from the anvi'o {% include ARTIFACT name='modules-db' text='modules database' version="8" %} that looks like this:

 module | class | category | subcategory | name
 :----|:----|:----|:-----|:----